graphile/crystal/grafast/website/grafast/step-classes.md

 can simply replace itself during `optimize` with its parent step (typically an `__ItemStep`).

-The builtin `each` step uses `optimize` to replace itself with the underlying list where possible.
+The built-in `each` step uses `optimize` to replace itself with the underlying list where possible.

 #### Optimize: simplification